joe-editor/joe/docs/hacking.md

 The code is in [regex.c](http://sourceforge.net/p/joe-editor/mercurial/ci/default/tree/joe/regex.c) and [regex.h](http://sourceforge.net/p/joe-editor/mercurial/ci/default/tree/joe/regex.h).

-The regular expression matcher is a subroutine or the the larger text search algorithm in JOE.
+The regular expression matcher is a subroutine of the the larger text search algorithm in JOE.
 For example, text search will use [Boyer-Moore](https://en.wikipedia.org/wiki/Boyer%E2%80%93Moore_string_search_algorithm) to find a leading prefix of the regular expression before running the regular expression matcher.
 A leading prefix is leading text present in